Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

 We deduce from the preceding material that the formality theorem, Theorem \ref{t:form-mc}, can be restated as \begin{theorem}\cite{Kform,Kon-dqav,Yek-dqag,DTT-hgahcraf} There is an $L_\infty$ quasi-isomorphism,

-\end{theorem} The proof is accomplished in \cite{Kform} by finding weights $w_\Gamma$ to attach to all of the graphs $\Gamma$ described above, so that the explicit equations of the preceding section are satisfied.
-These explicit equations are quadratic in in the weights, and are of the form, for certain graphs $\Gamma$,
+\end{theorem} The proof is accomplished for $X=\bR^n$ in \cite{Kform} by finding weights $w_\Gamma$ to attach to all of the graphs $\Gamma$ described above, so that the explicit equations of the preceding section are satisfied.
+These explicit equations are quadratic in the weights, and are of the form, for certain graphs $\Gamma$, denoting by $|\Gamma|$ the number of edges of $\Gamma$,